core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 A CoAP group is identified and named by the authority component in the Group URI, which includes host (possibly an IP multicast address literal) and an optional UDP port number.
 It is recommended to configure an endpoint with an IP multicast address literal, instead of a hostname, when configuring a CoAP group membership.
 This is because DNS infrastructure may not be deployed in many constrained networks.
 In case a group hostname is configured, it can be uniquely mapped to an IP multicast address via DNS resolution - if DNS client functionality is available in the endpoint being configured and the DNS service is supported in the network.
 Some examples of hierarchical CoAP group FQDN naming (and scoping) for a building control application are shown in Section 2.2 of {{RFC7390}}.

 An application group can be named in many ways through different types of identifiers, such as numbers, URIs or other strings.
 An application group name or identifier, if explicitly encoded in a CoAP request, is typically included in the path component or in the query component of a Group URI.
 It may also be encoded using the Uri-Host Option {{RFC7252}} in case application group members implement a virtual CoAP server specific to that application group.
 The application group can then be identified by the value of the Uri-Host Option and each virtual server serves one specific application group.
 However, encoding the application group in the Uri-Host Option is not the preferred method because in this case the application group cannot be encoded in a Group URI, and also the Uri-Host Option is being used for another purpose than encoding the host part of a URI as intended by {{RFC7252}} -- which is potentially confusing.
-Appendix A of {{I-D.ietf-core-resource-directory}} shows an example registration of an application group into a Resource Directory, along with the CoAP group it uses and the resources supported by the application group.
+Appendix A of {{I-D.ietf-core-resource-directory}} shows an example registration of an application group into a Resource Directory (RD), along with the CoAP group it uses and the resources supported by the application group.
 In this example an application group identifier is not explicitly encoded in the RD nor in CoAP requests made to the group, but it implicitly follows from the CoAP group used for the request.
 So there is a one-to-one binding between the CoAP group and the application group.
 The "NoSec" security group is used.

 A best practice for encoding application group into a Group URI is to use one URI path component to identify the application group and use the following URI paths component(s) to identify the resource within this application group.
 For example, /\<groupname\>/res1 or /base/\<groupname\>/res1/res2 conform to this practice.
 An application group identifier (like \<groupname\>) should be as short as possible when used in constrained networks.